Woman Looking Pensive in Art Gallery

 Masterworks is one of the most popular fractional ownership platforms for investing in high-end art.

-Today, there are over 900,000 members on Masterworks, who have invested a combined $989 million on the platform.
+There are over 970,000 members who have invested a combined $1.1 billion on the platform.

 How investing on Masterworks works: